- Participating Townships

 - What to do with Hazardous Waste

 - Reduce or Reuse Non-Biodegradable & Non-Recyclable Items

 Cheboygan County Recycling does not accept appliances!

 For more information on recycling in Northern Michigan go to discovernortheastmichigan.org

 PARTICIPATING TOWNSHIPS: Aloha, Beaugrand, Burt, City of Cheboygan, Ellis, Hebron, Inverness, Koehler, Mentor, Mullett, Munro, Tuscarora, Walker and Waverly.

 If your residence is in the townships of Benton, Forest, Grant, Mackinaw, Nunda, Wilmot or Wolverine Village you can only use the county recycling sites and hazardous waste program by purchasing an annual permit at the Treasurer Dept. in the county building for $36.

 Commercial and Business Recycling

-All commercial or business entities must acquire a recycling permit through the recycling office.
-Please call (231) 627-7051 for your recycling permit.Back to Top
+All commercial or business entities must apply to the program through the recycling office.
+Please call (231) 627-7051 for a commercial recycling application form.Back to Top

 What to do with Hazardous Waste